BID stands for Business Improvement District

 - agreed the levy i.e. an annual charge business will incur in order to implement the programme of work; and

-- developed priorities to improve opportunities for the business and wider community through an Action Plan.
+- developed priorities to improve opportunities for the business and wider community through a Five Year Business Plan.